Ayfri/Kore/README.md

 	<img src="kore typography 1200x600.png" title="kore typography" alt="kore typography"/>
 </p>

-This library is compatible and made for Minecraft Java 1.20 and later versions, I don't think I will support older versions nor Bedrock
+**Check the [website](https://kore.ayfri.com) for the latest documentation.**

-Edition.<br>
+This library is compatible and made for Minecraft Java 1.20 and later versions, I don't think I will support older versions nor Bedrock Edition.<br>
 You can still create your own fork and make it compatible with older versions.<br>
 I will accept pull requests for older versions on a separate branch.